header logo

 Biggest what ifs in soccer: Gordon Hayward's Buzzer-Beater hits the back of the net

-Had that shot gone in, Butler could have made history not only for his team, but for college sports as a whole.
-This could have ushered in a new era for small colleges like Butler, as they proved they could compete and beat big teams in national sports tournaments.
-It makes us think about the small moments, the decisive shots, and the unexpectedness of sports, where everything can change in an instant.
+Had that shot gone in, Butler could have made history not only for his team but also for college sports as a whole.
+This could have ushered in a new era for small colleges like Butler, as they proved they could compete with and defeat big teams in national sports tournaments.
+It made us think about the small moments, the decisive shots, and the unpredictability of sports, where everything could change in an instant.

 6. The NFL without Jerry Rice

-Jerry Rice is an NFL legend and is considered the greatest wide receiver of all time.
-However, if he had not joined the San Francisco 49ers in 1985, the team might not have won three Super Bowls in the 1980s and 1990s.
-Rice not only brought great receiving ability, but was also a versatile player who helped the team win many important games.
-Throughout his career, he set records for catches (1,549) and receiving yards (22,895), helping the 49ers maintain a competitive edge among the top teams in NFL history.
+Jerry Rice is an NFL legend, considered the greatest wide receiver of all time.
+However, if he had not joined the San Francisco 49ers in 1985, the team might have missed out on three Super Bowl victories in the 1980s and 1990s.
+Rice was not only an exceptional receiver but also a versatile player who helped the team win many important games.
+Throughout his career, he set records for catches (1,549) and receiving yards (22,895), helping the 49ers maintain their status as one of the top teams in NFL history.

 Biggest what ifs in soccer: NFL without Jerry Rice